-To ensure that the state can service all those that wish to take the courses, there are motorcycle safety training ranges in two major county islands: Oahu and Hawaii Island.
-For Kauai and Maui counties, the Leeward Community College from Oahu is currently handling the training.
+To ensure that the state can service all those that wish to take the courses. there are motorcycle safety training ranges in two major county islands: Oahu and Hawaii Island, For Kauai and Maui counties, the Leeward Community College from Oahu is currently handling the training.
 The lack of demand on the island of Kauai has made it economically unsustainable as an independent site and closed its range in 2018.
-Maui Community College has had difficulty hiring Motorcycle Safety Foundationcertified instructors in late 2019 and in 2020 so their training facilities have been suspended until they can secure another instructor.
+Maui Community College has had difficulty hiring Motorcycle Safety Foundationcertified instructors in late 2019 and in 2020 so their training facilities have another instructor.